 In August 2016, I drove to Ventura to hear Rachel's jazz trio at Squashed Grapes.
 I met Rachel's mother Jeanie, who was very kind.
 And I met Rachel, who held my hand as I told her I had driven six hours to see her.
 She thought that was "cool."
 I thought her performance was even cooler.
 With the trio she played jazz standards, obscurities, and original compositions.
 Between sets she soloed imposing Keith Emerson works.
 Rachel's performance that evening was sublime.

-To bring you more up-to-date, listen to the title track from Rachel's latest album, "Going Somewhere ," and note that Rachel played every instrument and engineered the album herself in her home studio.
+To bring you more up-to-date, listen to the title track from Rachel's latest album, "Going Somewhere."

 Why I'm Supporting Rachel

 That said, the reality is that any music career is a challenge.
-Up-and-coming artists must produce and perform extensively to build audiences and connect with music industry influencers.
+Up-and-coming artists must produce and and travel extensively to build audiences and connect with music industry influencers.
 It's daunting for any artist no matter how talented or experienced.

-Being blind from infancy, Rachel faces additional hurdles.
-She needs personal assistance when traveling, adaptive technologies in the studio, and extra support at home.
+While recognition and demand for Rachel continues to grow, she still faces hurdles.
+Being blind from infancy, Rachel needs full-time assistance when traveling, adaptive technologies in the studio, and extra support at home.
 Rachel's mother Jeanie has done an awesome job fulfilling those needs while caring for Rachel and nurturing her career.
-Jeanie's done this while also raising a teenage son and holding down a full-time job – using her vacations and unpaid leave to travel with Rachel as needed.
+Jeanie's done this while also raising a teenage son and holding down a full-time job – using her vacations and leave to travel with Rachel as needed.

-When California announced the CalABLE program, it struck me as a perfect vehicle to help Rachel raise funds and invest in her career in a way that wasn't possible before.
+With so many opportunities opening up for Rachel, there's a corresponding need for funding to get her to the next level -- for travel, gear, and other essentials.
+When California announced the CalABLE program, it struck me as a perfect vehicle to help Rachel invest in her career in a way that wasn't possible before.

-CalABLE is California's implementation of the ABLE Act, which established a tax-advantaged savings account – like a college savings plan – for individuals with disabilities.
-Anyone can contribute, earnings accumulate tax-free, and withdrawals for qualified expenses are tax-free.
+A CalABLE account is like a college savings plan for individuals with disabilities.
+Anyone can contribute, earnings accumulate tax-free, and withdrawals for qualified expenses are tax-free to the beneficiary (Rachel).
 Qualified expenses can include transportation, assistive technology, personal support services, and other living expenses, as well as those that help beneficiaries pursue their careers.
 Exactly what Rachel needs.

-One key advantage is that CalABLE assets don't count against the limit on personal assets for individuals who qualify for public benefits.
+One key advantage is that CalABLE assets don't count against limits on personal assets for individuals who qualify for public benefits.
 Over the long term, this will allow Rachel to collect and save funds without the risk of losing her safety net as she takes steps toward financial independence.
-In the short term, she can withdraw funds to help her produce more amazing music and perform more frequently for audiences around the world.
+In the short term, she can use the funds to help her produce more amazing music and perform more frequently for audiences around the world.

 • Anyone can contribute at any level.

-• 100% of funds will go into Rachel's CalABLE account (minus GoFundMe payment processing fees) up to the CalABLE annual limit.
+• 100% of funds go into Rachel's CalABLE account up to the CalABLE annual limit.

 • Jeanie and Rachel are aware of this fundraiser and support my efforts, and deeply appreciate your contributions.